-Some of the features above require the CGM.
+Some of the features above require a CGM.

-A person should change the tubing every 2 or 3 days.
+Individuals should change the tubing every 2–3 days.

-This alternative device from Medtronic is suitable for people with type 1 diabetes aged 2 and older.
-This is an upgraded version of the previously listed MiniMed 670G system.
+This alternative device from Medtronic is an upgraded version of the previously listed MiniMed 670G system.

 Additional features include:

-This insulin pump does not require tubes.
+The Omnipod Dash insulin pump does not require tubes.
 The pump inserts through a device that enters the skin at the push of a button.
-A person can wear it on their body where they would normally inject insulin.
+A person can wear it on their body where they would usually inject insulin.

 Other features include:

-- bolus calculator, presets, and a library of more than 80,000 foods
+- A bolus calculator, presets, and a library of more than 80,000 foods.

-- compatible app for smartphones, which displays all readings and allows for notifications and alarms
+- It has a compatible app for smartphones, which displays all readings and allows for notifications and alarms.

-- suitable for those with type 1 or type 2 diabetes
+- It suits people with either type 1 or type 2 diabetes.

 Many insurance companies cover the Omnipod Dash.
 It is also available through pharmacies with a prescription.